JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-android-only-components.md

 Normally, parts of the API like this are ported to Compose Multiplatform after they are introduced in Jetpack Compose for the Android target.

-In Compose Multiplatform %composeVersion%, the following parts of the API are **not** available in `commonMain`:
+In Compose Multiplatform %org.jetbrains.compose%, the following parts of the API are **not** available in `commonMain`:

 * [`Modifier.imeNestedScroll()`](https://github.com/androidx/androidx/blob/0e8dd4edd03f6e802303e5325ad11e89292c26c3/compose/foundation/foundation-layout/src/androidMain/kotlin/androidx/compose/foundation/layout/WindowInsetsConnection.android.kt)
   function